-The contract amounts and remaining loan commitments by program agency as of September 30, 2023, are as follows:
+The contract amounts and remaining loan commitments by program agency as of September 30, 2024, are as follows:

-Agency Contract Amounts Remaining Loan Commitments Federal Deposit Insurance Corporation-Deposit Insurance Fund (FDIC-DIF) \$ 100,000,000 100,000,000 Farm Credit System Insurance Corporation 10,000,000 10,000,000 National Credit Union Administration - Central Liquidity Facility 15,000,000 15,000,000 Rural Utilities Service, Department of Agriculture 12,630,893 5,247,034 Department of Energy 3,078,103 1,782,348 Community Development Financial Institutions Fund, Department of Treasury 655,000 440,328 Historically Black Colleges and Universities, Department of Education 703,750 592,939 Total commitments \$ 142,067,746 133,062,649
+Agency Contract Amounts Remaining Loan Commitments Federal Deposit Insurance Corporation-Deposit Insurance Fund (FDIC-DIF) \$ 214,000,000 214,000,000 Farm Credit System Insurance Corporation 10,000,000 10,000,000 National Credit Union Administration - Central Liquidity Facility 18,000,000 18,000,000 Rural Utilities Service, Department of Agriculture 11,449,701 5,328,219 Department of Energy 4,640,899 2,361,099 Community Development Financial Institutions Fund, Department of Treasury 900,000 589,609 Historically Black Colleges and Universities, Department of Education 954,000 739,442 Total commitments \$ 259,944,600 251,018,369

-In addition to the above, the Bank has PFAs to purchase obligations guaranteed by the Department of Transportation's Maritime Administration (MARAD) and the Department of Housing and Urban Development, Federal Financing Bank Section 542 Risk Share Program (HUD-542) and an NPA with the US Postal Service.
-MARAD, HUD-542 program, and US Postal Service activities are expected to continue in fiscal year 2024 but currently have no active commitments.
+In addition to the above, the Bank has PFAs to purchase obligations guaranteed by the Department of Transportation's Maritime Administration (MARAD) and the Department of Housing and Urban Development, Federal Financing Bank Section 542 Risk Share Program (HUD-542) and an NPA with the U.S. Postal Service.
+MARAD and HUD-542 program activities are expected to continue in fiscal year 2025 but currently have no active commitments.
 Obligations purchased under the HUD-542 program are immediately disbursed upon transaction close.
-There are no outstanding commitments with the FDIC (acting in its capacity as Receiver) which is distinct from FDIC-DIF shown above.
+U.S. Postal Service has reached its maximum borrowing authority as of September 30, 2024.
+There are no outstanding commitments with the FDIC (acting in its capacity as a Receiver) which is distinct from FDIC-DIF shown above.